web-mojo/ReelGuard-Releases/README.md

    Once enabled in Settings, your recorded shortcut runs backup checks for all connected cards without opening the UI or Cards page.

 5. **Wipe or fake-format when you’re ready**
-   After a successful verification, you can choose **Wipe Card** or **Fake Format** (depending on your Settings).
+   After a successful verification, you can directly perform your selected operation which is **Wipe Card** or **Fake Format**.
    - Destructive operations are **restricted to removable drives** – system and fixed internal drives are protected.
    - Even so, **always verify you’ve selected the correct card/drive** before proceeding.

----

-## Updating

-- ReelGuard checks GitHub for new releases.
-When an update is available, you’ll see a prompt inside the app with a download link.
-- You can always visit the Releases page manually if you prefer to download the latest installer yourself.
+Use at your own risk!

 ---